limarman/Portfolio/README.md

 - Scheduling computations on the cluster
 - Evaluating and retrieving insights from the resulting data

-Theoretically, I have worked on formalizing the method mathematically and proving its correctness.
+On the theoretic side, I have worked on formalizing the method mathematically and proving its correctness.
 ### Challenges
 The biggest technical challenge was to design a bijective encoding/decoding function to assign each position a unique identifier.
 It required a certain degree of creativity to come up with the hierarchical encoding/decoding algorithm I used in the end.
 Apart from that, another big challenge was the scale of the problem.
 The 2-player version of MadN has about 16 billion possible positions (excluding symmetry).
 Saving one float value for the winning probability for every position results in unwieldy file sizes of >60GB.
 Further, because of the scale, the computation becomes very time-expensive and does not leave room for failure as a recomputation would exceed the available quota.
 To deal with this, I followed the strategy of testing the algorithm on (artificial) smaller instances of the game first.
 Additonally, I implemented a mechanism to periodically backup the interim results in case the computation aborts unexpectedly.